Mary English (Anglo-Colombian): Biography

 Mary was born in Faversham, Kent in 1789, the second of the three daughters of Joseph and Ann Ballard.
 Her father was a dockworker.
 She became quite literate in her early years, and was deemed 'charismatic' and well connected in British society.
 She married James Delaney on 11 September 1809 at St George's Church in Hanover Square in London, and in 1810 gave birth to her daughter Eliza.

-She visited the site of the battle of Battle of Waterloo in 1815 after the battle, and purportedly “tried on Napoleon's dressing gown, moralised on the mutability of human greatness[, and] reflected upon the scene of havoc”.
+She visited the site of the Battle of Waterloo in 1815 after the battle, and purportedly “tried on Napoleon's dressing gown, moralised on the mutability of human greatness[, and] reflected upon the scene of havoc”.

 Separated from Delaney, she married General James Towers English on 28 January 1819 in St Clement Danes, London, then traveled to what is now Venezuela on 7 February 1819, leaving Eliza in the care of John Tylden, a City banker associated with a number of British volunteer exploits in South America.
 The marriage benefited English, as his wife's friendly relations with financiers and statesmen enabled his career.

 As the general's wife, Mary performed ceremonial and matriarchal duties like reviewing the troops and nursing them through yellow fever.
 Her letters to England provide much of the Colombian news of the day for the London Weekly Dispatch and The Morning Chronicle.
 General English served under Simon Bolivar in the Spanish American wars of independence, and died of an illness in September 1819.
-His widow then worked for Herring and Richardson, a financial firm in Columbia, from 1819 to 1822.
+His widow then worked for Herring and Richardson, a financial firm in Colombia, from 1819 to 1822.
 She was paid £2000 for her work.
 Mary lived in a property owned by Admiral Luis Brión, and in early June 1820 gave birth to a stillborn son.